 Enables you to create dynamically linkable images that do not have the memory map enforced by the Base Platform Application Binary Interface (BPABI) linking model.

-The Base Platform linking model enables you to:

-- Create images with a memory map described in a scatter file. - Have dynamic relocations so the images can be dynamically linked.
-The dynamic relocations can also target within the same image.

-Base Platform is not supported for AArch64 state.

----- Note -----

-The BPABI specification places constraints on the memory model that can be violated using scatterloading.
-However, because Base Platform is a superset of BPABI, it is possible to create a BPABI conformant image with Base Platform.

-To link with the Base Platform model, use the --base_platform command-line option.

-If you specify this option, the linker acts as if you specified --bpabi, with the following exceptions:

-- Scatter-loading is available with --scatter, in addition to the following options: - --dll. - --force_so_throw, --no_force_so_throw. - -- pltgot=type is restricted to types none or direct. - --ro_base=address. - --rosplit. - --rw_base=address. - [BETA] --rwpi. - The default value of the --pltgot option is different to that for --bpabi: - For --base_platform, the default is --pltgot=none. - For --bpabi the default is --pltgot=direct. - If you do not use a scatter file, the linker can ensure that the Procedure Linkage Table (PLT) section is placed correctly, and contains entries for calls only to imported symbols.
-If you specify a scatter file, the linker might not be able to find a suitable location to place the PLT.
+Note This topic includes descriptions of [BETA] on page 1-27 features.
+The Base Platform linking model enables you to: Create images with a memory map described in a scatter file.
+Have dynamic relocations so the images can be dynamically linked.
+The dynamic relocations can alstarget within the same image. so Base Platform is not supported for AArch64 state.
+Note The BPABI specification places constraints on the memory model that can be violated using scatter- loading.
+However, because Base Platform is a superset of BPABI, it is possible to create a BPABI conformant image with Base Platform. conformant image with Base Platform. conformant image with Base Platform.
+To link with the Base Platform model, use thebase_platform command-line option. conformant image with Base Platform.
+To link with the Base Platform model, use thebase_platform command-line option.
+If you specify this option, the linker acts as if you specifiedbpabi, with the following exceptions: Scatter-loading is available withscatter.
+If you do not specifyscatter, then the standard BPABI memory model scatter file is used.
+The following options are available:dllforce_so_throw,no_force_so_throw. conformant image with Base Platform.
+To link with the Base Platform model, use thebase_platform command-line option.
+If you specify this option, the linker acts as if you specifiedbpabi, with the following exceptions: Scatter-loading is available withscatter.
+If you do not specifyscatter, then the standard BPABI memory model scatter file is used.
+The following options are available: d11. force_so_throw,no_force_so_throw. pltgot=type is restricted to types none or direct. conformant image with Base Platform.
+To link with the Base Platform model, use thebase_platform command-line option.
+If you specify this option, the linker acts as if you specifiedbpabi, with the following exceptions: Scatter-loading is available withscatter.
+If you do not specifyscatter, then the standard BPABI memory model scatter file is used.
+The following options are available: dll. force_so_throw,no_force_so_throw. pltgot=type is restricted to types none or direct. rosplit.
+The default value of thepltgot option is different to that forbpabi: conformant image with Base Platform.
+To link with the Base Platform model, use thebase_platform command-line option.
+If you specify this option, the linker acts as if you specifiedbpabi, with the following exceptions: Scatter-loading is available withscatter.
+If you do not specifyscatter, then the standard BPABI memory model scatter file is used.
+The following options are available: